voidshard/wysteria/README.md

 ##Notes

+- At the moment Nats.io provides auto round-robin between listening servers.
+In theory then you can dynamically stand up and tear down more wysteria servers as required and the middleware will handle routing requests, at the cost of killing currently running client requests on the unfortunate server (there is a ToDo to make this graceful).
 - There will be a delay between when something is created in wysteria, and when it is returnable via a search.
 This delay should be measured in seconds at most, depending on the 'searchbase' being used.
 It's possible that different searchbase implementations will overcome this in the future
 - "Moving" and/or "renaming" are foreign concepts to wysteria, if you need to move something you should delete and recreate it.
 Part of this is because of the complications it introduces, and part of this is to be able to support deterministic ids (in a later version).
 That is, most objects and fields are immutable after creation.
 - Wysteria makes no attempt to understand the links you set or sanitize strings given.
 The meaning behind the file resource 'location' for example is left entirely to the user -- it could be a filepath, a url, an id into another system or something else entirely.